octoenergy/tentaclio-databricks/README.md

 # tentaclio-databricks

-A package containing all the dependencies for schema Databricks:pyodbc for tentaclio.
+A package containing all the dependencies for the `databricks+pyodbc` tentaclio schema .

 ## Quick Start